Math Professor, Environmental Studies Director

 Growth and Structure of Cities Associate Professor

 Johanna Alderfer Harris and William H. Harris M.D.
-Chair in Environmental Studies (on leave 2013-2014)
+Chair in Environmental Studies.

 Ellen Stroud is an environmental historian whose research and teaching focus on human interactions with the natural world over the course of U.S. history.
 She is particularly interested in resource issues, and in issues of environmental justice within American cities.